NEW: Sierra Leone is giving itself time to train volunteers and get needed equipment

 But MSF, which is working with patients in the nation, said this will not be an easy task.

 Number of cases on the rise

-Also, there is a question of what a three-day lockdown will do to slow the spread of the virus, given that the Ebola incubation period can range between two and 21 days.
+As the number of new cases escalates, there’s a question of what a lockdown will do to slow the spread of the virus, given that the Ebola incubation period can range between two and 21 days.

 The virus is spread through contact with bodily fluids, and early symptoms include sudden onset of fever, weakness, muscle pain, headaches and a sore throat.

 More than 3,600 people have been diagnosed with Ebola since the first documented case in December, the World Health Organization has said.
 Of those cases, there have been 1,800 fatalities, the agency has said.

 More than 40% of the cases have been diagnosed in the past three weeks, the agency said.

 The outbreak has been centered in Guinea, Sierra Leone and Liberia, with a handful of cases in Nigeria.
 The overall fatality rate is 50%, WHO said.

 WHO says it believed that fruit bats may be the natural host of the Ebola virus in Africa, passing on the virus to other animals.
 Humans contract Ebola through contact with the bodily fluids of infected animals or the bodily fluids of infected humans.